jamtur01/puppet-pushover/README.md

 1. Install puppet-pushover as a module in your Puppet master's module path.

-2. Update the `apikey` and `userkey` variables in the `pushover.yaml` file with your Pushover application key (you'll need to create an application) and your user key.
+2. Update the `userkey` variable in the `pushover.yaml` file with your user key.

 3. Enable pluginsync and reports on your master and clients in `puppet.conf`